 Students who complete this course may be able to seek employment in a range of entry-level accounting roles such as:

 - Financial Planner

 - Life Insurance Team Leader

-Students who complete this course may wish to continue their education into the FNS60217 Advanced Diploma of Accounting or into a range of Advanced Diploma qualifications, as well as higher education qualifications in accounting and financial management.
+Students who complete this course may wish to continue their education into the FNS60222 Advanced Diploma of Accounting or a range of Advanced Diploma qualifications, as well as higher education qualifications in accounting and financial management.